 Type of Certification

 Since there are so many different pharmacy technician certification exams, it is important to find out which exam a program will prepare you to take.
 Some states only accept very specific certification exam results, so it is important to double-check.
+The CPhT certifications from the PTCB and NHA are widely accepted throughout the nation.

 Cost